 Other student: “What’s a mitochondria?”

 Everyone laughs.
 But this year, I wasn’t laughing.
 This was something that I could see happening in many of my classes, even if students didn’t speak up.
 These big words were coming back to them and they had already been learned- and lost.
-So, I popped my lap top into the in-focus and brought up my Cell PowerPoint.
+So, I popped my lap top into the in-focus and brought up some visuals.
 Remember this?
 They did… vaguely.

 That’s when I had an idea… if only I could have a cell in the classroom always.
 And not just a poster, but an interactive cell that could grow and change.